NYSOMOTC EXECUTIVE BOARD SUMMARY OF JOB DESCRIPTIONS

 Nominating Committee Chairman: an elected position, she works with her committee to prepare a slate for the annual election of Officers of the State Organization She distributes and collects resume forms; confirms the eligibility of candidates for office and works with her committee to select the nominees.
 She prepares the list of eligible candidates for the election of the Nominating Chairman and Committee members and prepares the Installation Ceremony.

 Nominating Committee Member: elected by the membership, four members work with the Nominating Chairman to seek and prepare the slate for the annual elections of Officers.

 Photographer: creates a pictorial history of the State Organization at the annual meetings.

 Procedure Manual Chairman: prepares the manual revisions as approved by the Executive Board and provides them to the Executive Board and to the member clubs’ state reps via the website.
 She distributes the state badges.
 She prepares and provides the annual State Rep’s packet electronically, for the website and the State Representatives.

 Research/Twin Registry Chairman: creates a research project each year and reports its findings to the membership at the annual State Meeting.
 She receives the Twin Data Registry forms from member clubs and maintains a current database.

 State Meeting Chairman: organizes and coordinates the annual State Meeting, hosted by her local club, following the guidelines in the procedure manual.
 This is a two-year planning process and commitment as a board member.

-State Meeting Liaison: usually the past State Meeting Chairman, she advices and assists the current and future State Meeting Chairmen.
+State Meeting Liaison: usually the past State Meeting Chairman, she advises and assists the current and future State Meeting Chairmen.

 State/National Liaison: communicates information between the two organizations.
 She is in charge of preparing and placing the Ad from State in the Multiples of America (NOMOTC) Convention journal, with the approval of the Executive Board.